morey-tech/argocd-example-apps/2022-11-webinar.md

 7. Near the top of the sidebar, click "Argo CD".
 8. In the top right, click "Create".
 9. Set the "Instance Name" to `cluster-manager`.
-10. Under the Version section, click the option correisponding to `v2.5`.
+10. Under the "Version" section, click the option correisponding to `v2.5`.
 11. Click "Create".
-12. In the dashboard the Argo CD instance, click "Settings".
+12. In the dashboard for the Argo CD instance, click "Settings".
 13. In the "General" section, find "Declarative Management" and enable it by clicking the toggle.
     1. This enables using the Akuity Platform to host the Application CRs generated when using the App of Apps pattern or ApplicationSets.
 We will demonstrate this later in the lab.
 14. In the top right, click "Save".